BA Jewellery and Silversmithing

 - work with new production technologies alongside traditional techniques and processes

 The LTD Edition project offers you the opportunity to utilise digital design in the production of your work.
-You will collaborate with a world-leading precious metal casting company in Birmingham.
+You will collaborate with a range of external manufacturers who offer services such as:

 This project has been presented at UK and international conferences and has been exhibited at the National Museum of Scotland.